alisonlhart/alisonlhart/README.md

 ### Hey there, thanks for checking in.
 I'm Alison.

-I’m a member of the Ansible DevTools team, primarily working on Python tools.
+I’m a member of the Ansible DevTools team, primarily working on Python tools and the Ansible VSCode Extension.
 See the full list of tools [here](https://github.com/ansible/team-devtools/tree/main?tab=readme-ov-file#python-devtools-project-dependencies)!

 Thanks for stopping by!